ska-telescope/ska-mid-cbf-talondx-bist/README.md

 The `-c` option prints the results (.txt) of the most recent BIST to the screen with $cat command.

 The `-f` publishes the results of the most recent BIST output (.csv) to the influxdb database.
-It publishes the results via the influx CLI and requires the bucket named `talon` to exist on the target and the influxdb credentials are already setup on the board.
+It publishes the results via the influx CLI and requires the bucket named `bist` to exist on the target and the influxdb credentials are already setup on the board.

 # Releasing into CAR
 ## Testing